-Corned Beef Irish Nachos are a super tasty way to use up leftover corned beef!
-Crispy potatoes stand in for the chips in this nacho recipe!
+Corned Beef Irish Nachos are a fun and tasty way to use up leftover corned beef!
+Thin, crispy potatoes stand in for tortilla chips in this nacho recipe!

 What Are Irish Nachos?

 So what are Irish nachos you ask?
 Good question because I had the same one.
 I thought they were just regular nachos with “Irish” toppings…you know like corned beef, potatoes, stuff like that.
 I mean, it sounds good to me.